 Green Furniture Concept makes sustainable design for public interior areas.
-Configurably winding, seamless seating and acoustic lighting from Green Furniture can be found in places like Gothenburg Airport, the Strand Galleria (Melbourne) and Stockholm Central Station.
+Configurably winding, seamless seating and acoustic lighting from Green Furniture can be found in places like Dublin Airport, Topanga Mall (LA) and Stockholm Central Station.

 ‘Seamless’ means room for more people when needed and the possibility of designing grand furniture configurations in scale with large spaces.
 Configurations that can take any creative formation, follow the lines of the building and lead the flow of people.

 ‘Acoustic Lighting’ means lighting designed to provide outstanding visual and acoustic spheres.
 ‘Sustainable’ is our story.
 Natural and upcycled materials crafted in an ecologically sound way – CSR you can see, CSR that serves a function.

 We work in close collaboration with architects, interior designers, designers, managers and clients to create the most satisfying solution for the particular project.

 We provide BIM objects and DXF/DWG to architects for an easy handelling when choosing our products into projects.
 We currently provide files for Revit, ArchiCAD, AutoCAD and SketchUp, but we will gladly provide you with your chosen format.